ankitsingh1999/Django-Eshop/README.md

 Signup Page
 ![Screenshot (76)](https://user-images.githubusercontent.com/57299163/117263821-49a43300-ae70-11eb-9b30-d85395a65f77.png)

-# Installation
+# Installation Guide
-To get this project up and running you should start by having Python installed on your computer.create a virtual environment to store your projects dependencies separately.
+1) To get this project up and running you should start by having Python installed on your computer.create a virtual environment to store your projects dependencies separately.
 You can install virtualenv with

 pip install virtualenv

-That will create a new folder env in your project directory.
+2) That will create a new folder env in your project directory.
 Next activate it with this command on Window:

 env\scripts\activate

-Then install the project dependencies with:-
+3) Install the project dependencies with:-

 pip install -r requirements.txt

-Now run the project with this command:-
+4) Now run the project with this command:-

 python manage.py runserver